Nearly nothing is left from the former Oceangoing Rafts

 As pointed out, we know that the Incas not used wheels then (but now they do).
 Why, we understand very well when we have been on their steep mountain roads, impossible for any cart - but had they sheaves, blocks and tackles for their ropes, before the Spaniards taught them?
 How did they hoist their heavy sail without sheaves?
 That is still not known and we can't imagine.
 Perhaps a couple of hands more to haul the braided halyard through a wooden eye - or over a fork as proposed here:

 Test and investigation of such a point could simply be by a demonstration of practical trials.

 Supply for long raids on sea

 What provisions of food and drink is too today needed to bring with for a 2 month cruise.
 In some way we too like to understand in what a grade an original sailing raft was self supplying under, lets say 2 month fishing on the ocean.
 Can a crew live of what they catch?

 Such information and experience we would like to get from the active raft sailors - simply to be able to understand better, what they could then in the past culture.
 Whereas we are not really interested in some miles or some months more or less to some fantastic destinations.
-Those records should be given over to the 'Guiness record book' for the bear-drinking people.
+Those records should be given over to the 'Guiness book of records' for the beer-drinking people.